 The ACTIV submenu permits selection of the desired measurement method.
-While following the programming instructions, refer to Figure A-1 on page A-1.
+While following the programming instructions, refer to Figure A-1 on page A-1 of Appendix A, Menu Maps.

-- 1. Enter the ACTIV submenu by pressing [F1] at the User PROGRAM prompt. - 2.
-Press [F1] to activate the channel in BURST mode.
+1. Enter the ACTIV submenu by pressing [F1] at the User PROGRAM prompt.
+Then press [F1] to activate the channel in BURST mode.

-Note: The current status of the meter is displayed in the bottom line of the prompt area.
+Note: The current status of the meter appears in the bottom line.